 - Packaging and display techniques

-Two mid-terms (25 points each) and a final examination (50 points).
+Two mid-terms (20 points each), term paper (20 points) and a final examination (50 points).
 The final examination has short answer questions dealing with the last one third of the course, and an essay.
 The essay will require the student to bring together information from the whole course.